NashvilleNorris/baseball_project/README.md

 ﻿## Lahman Baseball Database Exercise
-- this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
+- This data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - A data dictionary is included with the files for this project.

 		--What range of years for baseball games played does the provided database cover?